ANC gets ‘overwhelming mandate’ from South African voters

 South Africans have voted resoundingly to extend the ANC's 20-year rule, ignoring leadership scandals and economic malaise in a wholesale display of loyalty to the party once led by Nelson Mandela.

-With about three-quarters of ballots counted, the ANC had garnered a thumping 63 percent of the popular vote, spelling a parliamentary majority big enough to hand embattled President Jacob Zuma a second five-year term.
+Final results were expected Friday, but with about three-quarters of the ballots counted, the ANC had garnered a thumping 63 percent of the popular vote, spelling a parliamentary majority big enough to hand embattled President Jacob Zuma a second five-year term.

 ANC spokesman Jackson Mthembu said the 102-year-old party — which has held power since helping to end apartheid in 1994 — would ultimately receive “an overwhelming mandate” from voters.